 “I’m only allowed to play out situations exactly like I’d want to them to play out, best-case scenario,” she explained.

 “I’m not allowed to tell myself that these ideas are dumb, or that they’d never happen or that the subject matter is stupid.

 I let myself think that if it’s my heart’s desire, it’s okay to dream about in that moment.”

-The research-backed benefits of letting your mind wander in this way include: more motivation, increased creativity, greater cognitive control and, lest we forget, more joy.
+The research-backed benefits of letting your mind wander in this way include: more motivation, increased creativity, greater cognitive control and, lest we forget, more joy and gratitude.